 Just remember that “guaranty” is much different than “guarantee.”
 Each VA loan is under “guaranty,” but no one is guaranteed a VA loan.

-Fact: The VA loan is one of the only mortgages available that doesn’t require a down payment.
+Fact: There is no VA loan down payment requirement, making the VA loan one of the only mortgages available that don't require one.

 There are rules surrounding this perk, but most qualifying service members who purchase within VA loan limits don’t have to make a down payment.

 Fact: VA loans are more forgiving than other loan products when it comes to bankruptcy and foreclosure.
-Getting a new conventional loan after foreclosure requires a 3-year waiting period; bankruptcy requires a 2-year wait.
+Getting a new conventional loan after foreclosure requires a 3-year waiting period, while getting a VA loan after bankruptcy requires a 2-year wait.

 The bounce-back time to obtain a VA loan is shorter.
 VA lenders will want you to wait two years before applying if you have a foreclosure or Chapter 7 bankruptcy on your record.
 If you’re currently paying on a Chapter 13 bankruptcy, it’s possible to obtain a new VA loan with a 12-month history of on-time payments.